 5 Scheduling Bottlenecks

-The previous chapter focused on making the model itself smaller and faster – fewer parameters, lower precision, more efficient attention mechanisms.
+The previous chapter focused on making the model itself smaller and faster, such as fewer parameters, lower precision, or more efficient attention mechanisms.
 Those techniques change what gets computed.
 This chapter drills into how requests flow through the system.
 Even with a well-optimized model, a naive scheduler can leave the GPU sitting idle while requests wait in line, waste compute on padding tokens that contribute nothing, or let a single long prefill block dozens of shorter requests from making progress.

 The techniques here — batching strategies, prefill management, and request scheduling — act on the serving system layer.
 They’re about keeping the GPU busy doing useful work as much of the time as possible, regardless of what model is being used.